-Drawn to the Wolves Excerpt
+From Drawn to the Wolves

-Chapter One
+An excerpt from Chapter One

 The next time someone told her that finding something would be as easy as pie, Kate Ballard was going to have to clarify with the person exactly what kind of pie it was.
 Especially if that person was her best friend.
 Kate’s version of an easy pie usually included the words no-bake in the title.
 On the opposite end of the spectrum, her bestie managed to whip up apple pies with lattice top crusts like nobody’s business.